 - Press Windows Key + X and choose Network Connections

-- From Properties window, select the Use the following IP address option and enter the IP address, Subnet Mask, and Default gateway.
+- From the Properties window, select the Use the following IP address and Use the following DNS server addresses option and enter the IP address, Subnet Mask, and Default gateway.

 - Once you are done, click on the OK button.

-You can also fix the error by Clean boot.
-With this, you can disable all third-party apps and services, which is giving problems to the wireless connection.
-Perform Clean boot by following steps:
+You can also fix the error by performing a Clean boot.
+With this, you can disable all third-party apps and services causing problems with the wireless connection.
+Perform a Clean boot by following the steps:

 - Press Windows Key + R and enter msconfig And press enter.